Monkeypox (Mpox) – FAQ

 Discontinuation vaccination program against monkeypox (Mpox)

 The Flemish government has decided to end the preventive vaccination campaign against mpox as of 2023.
-This means that from now on it is no longer possible to get a vaccine against mpox.
+This means that it will no longer be possible to get a vaccine against mpox as of today.

 Contact us